Buying a business | 3 min read

-Preparing to buy a franchise and become your own boss is an exciting time – but it can also be overwhelming as you endeavour to invest well in your future and give yourself the best chance to succeed.
+Buying a franchise can be overwhelming as you look to invest well in your future and give yourself the best chance to succeed.

-Beware of the errors others have made, and check out our top mistakes to avoid when buying a business.
+Beware of the errors others have made and check out our top mistakes to avoid when buying a franchise.

 1. Assume the franchise will be a success

 Any new business venture involves risk and there’s really no such thing as a guaranteed success.
 If you’ve picked a good franchise model with evidence of successful franchisees, then you’re off to a good start.
 But staff, location or territory, and a solid customer base, along with many other factors all affect the success of a business.
 The advantage of franchising is that you have a tried and tested plan and you don’t have to go it alone.
 The unknown is how well you’ll implement it.
 Make use of the training and materials provided by the franchisor, but be prepared to take responsibility.
 To succeed you need to put the effort in.

 2. Believe all the hard work has already been done

 Being able to leverage the experience, brand and buying power of a franchise are some of the key reasons many people find franchising so attractive.
 However, assuming all the hard work has been done, all the problems have been solved and that you can just sit back and let the business run, is going to set you up for failure.
 While franchisors have gone through the trial and error to find out what works, there’s no shortcut to success and you’re going to have to work hard.
 Educating yourself, having a good relationship with your head office and other franchisees, having some financial acumen and following the systems and processes will give you a great start, but if you really want to prosper, be prepared to jump in and get your hands dirty.